ravi66/Book/README.md

  database, _in the browser cache_, with the help of [Bit.Besql](https://bitplatform.dev/besql/overview)
 - [MudBlazor](https://www.mudblazor.com/) components and UI styling

-It is a browser application that has no back-end services - everything is accomplished locally in the browser.
+It is has no back-end services - everything is accomplished on the client.

 Please visit (https://ravi66.github.io/) to access this application.